Marius321/Northwind-Dashboard/README.md

 Certain code snippets are also available at the bottom of this README file.

 ## STEP 3.
 Downloading the tables/data model
-Downloaded the aforementioned table in Microsoft Excel (.csv) format and imported them into the Tableau Data Model:
+Downloaded the aforementioned tables in Microsoft Excel (.csv) format and icorporated them into my Tableau Data Model:
 ![image](https://user-images.githubusercontent.com/117634180/213017815-633e71b3-8a8e-4aae-a3cb-e894efded018.png)

 ## STEP 4.
 Creating the dashboards